Nacnud04/Mine-Map-Scanner/README.md

 ---
 ## Setting up the directory
-For ease of use the best folder directory contains the following (bold are folders):
+For ease of use, the best folder directory contains the following (bold are folders):
 * PreProcessing.py
 * PostProcessing.py
 * OCR.py